 A study of the advanced programming techniques of powerful scripting languages.
 Students will analyze scripts and design new applets.
 Strong focus on design, documentation, and debugging.
-Prerequisites: CPSC 3003, CPSC 3103, and CPSC 3354.
+Recommended prerequisites: CPSC 3003 and CPSC 3103.

 CPSC 4423 Advanced Networking Applications

 An advanced study of network applications and protocols to implement networking solutions.
 Analysis of available hardware and software used in the design of network support.
 Prerequisite: CPSC 2503.